Okay, it’s storytime! I’m going to take you back to day 1… it’s relevant… trust me!

 I cannot express the intense anxiousness that I would feel, with everything related to Track… the practice, the conditioning, and especially the competing.
 That was not for me.

 I ended up getting into an elite choir group.
-Singing came naturally to me so I pursued that for my extracurricular exercise :stuck_out_tongue_winking_eye: :notes:
+Singing came naturally to me so I pursued that for my extracurricular exercise

 I took an “organized sports” break for a couple of years, and started enjoying racquetball at our local country club and YMCA with my dad and brothers.
 Then, in my junior year I decided to follow Matt’s lead and try out for the tennis team.
 I made it!
 I was also the worst player on the team, but they let me on.
-I can’t remember winning a single match :man_facepalming: But I loved it.
+I can’t remember winning a single match But I loved it.
 I loved the practice and noticing the ever so slight progress over the course of the season.

 Then, as a senior in high school, I had to make the varsity cut or else I was out!
 By some miracle, I made the team.
 But I later discovered that my making the team had more to do with mercy than miracle!
 The coach knew how much I liked the game, and it was my last year in HS, and he knew if I didn’t make varsity that I couldn’t play tennis that year.

 So it was actually mercy that got me on the varsity team.
-And I know this because I never did play an actual varsity game! :stuck_out_tongue_closed_eyes: Coach had me play JV games the entire season but I was technically on the varsity team!
+And I know this because I never did play an actual varsity game!
+Coach had me play JV games the entire season but I was technically on the varsity team!
 I’m pretty sure I still didn’t take home a single win that year.
 But I was grateful to be able to play.

-This is getting long. :scream: I’m sorry!
+This is getting long.
+I’m sorry!

 So that was my background with sports.
 When I went off to college in Idaho, I started playing Ultimate Frisbee.
 And I got really into bowling, and then back into racquetball again.

 Then in 2009 I got married and picked up running, but not competitively.
 This time it was about self-determination and self-progress.
 So I started running marathons and half marathons.
-After my first marathon, I vowed to never do one again (unless my brother, Jake, decided to run one… which, I thought would never happen… but to my dismay, he signed up for a marathon about 5 yrs later).
+After my first marathon, I vowed to never do one again (unless my brother, Jake, decided to run one… which, I thought would never happen… but to my dismay, he signed up for a marathon about 5 yrs later).There were two reasons I didn’t want to run another marathon. #1 the time it takes to training and prep, and #2 I hate running!
+Yes… I just couldn’t stand running.
+I did it to keep myself fit but it’s always been my least favorite physical activity.
+I never felt the “endorphins” or that “runner’s high” that people talk.

 After that first marathon in St. George, UT, I realized what great shape I was in, so I set a goal to run a HALF marathon, every year, for the rest of my life.
-Training for that race each year would help ensure I stay in shape.
+Training for that race each year would help ensure I stay in shape.Sadly, I gamed my own system and would literally do absolutely ZERO physical exercise up until about one month before my half marathon for the year.
+Then I’d train hard… run the race… and be done until the next year!.

 Funny side note… one year I didn’t sign up for a race, in time, before the year was almost over.
 There aren’t many races in Nov and Dec, here in Utah where I now live.
 So on about December 27th, I went to the local gym and ran 13.1 miles on a treadmill!!
 Can you believe it?!

-Then, in 2017 my brother Matt, conned me into doing a Spartan trifecta!
+As you might have guessed, the treadmill died after an hour, so I had to start it back up, to finish “half marathon!”
+Ughhhh!
+The best part was, of course, was when my wife showed up with our kids to congratulate me and give me a delicious smoothie!Then, in 2017 my brother Matt, conned me into doing a Spartan trifecta!
 He tried for years to get me to join him but they always sounded too expensive and too hard.
 I would tell him I’m not interested in spending a bunch of money, just to put my body in pain!

 It wasn’t until he convinced our mom to do a Spartan Super, that I decided to say yes.

 If mom can do this, then I better get training, cuz I’m not letting her be out there alone!
-That one Spartan Super race in Mesquite, was the stepping stone for me to join Matt out at Breckenridge, CO where we did the Spartan Beast, and then the Spartan Sprint, the next day. :weary: It was brutal, but I got my first (and hopefully last) trifecta!
+That one Spartan Super race in Mesquite, was the stepping stone for me to join Matt out at Breckenridge, CO where we did the Spartan Beast, and then the Spartan Sprint, the next day.
+It was brutal, but I got my first (and hopefully last) trifecta!

 Also in 2017 my other brother, Jake, decided that after all his Spartan training, that he was almost there and that he was ready to do a full marathon.
 Nooooo!
 I was hoping he’d never take me up on my offer, from years before.
 He had started joining me on the half-marathon tradition every year and I told him that if he ever wanted to do a full marathon, that I’d run one more, with him!
 So that was it.
 We ran the Utah Valley Marathon.
 And I re-vowed to never run a full marathon, again!